Think Global: History

 In 2004, the company turned its attention to development of the TH!NK public, a micro size electric bus to be rented to customers for inner city travel.
 By February 2006, prototypes of the vehicle had been developed, but the company went into receivership.

-At the end of March 2006, Think Nordic was acquired by Norwegian investment group InSpire, which includes the original founder Jan Otto Ringdal and Jan-Olaf Willums - a Norwegian engineer educated at the renowned ETH Zurich (Swiss Federal Polytechnic) and expert in Corporate Social Responsibility (CSR)- as partners.
+At the end of March 2006, Think Nordic was acquired by Norwegian investment group InSpire, which includes the original founder Jan Otto Ringdal and Jan-Olaf Willums - a Norwegian engineer educated at the ETH Zurich (Swiss Federal Polytechnic) - as partners.
 The company was renamed THINK Global.

 For the next year, the THINK website showed a restyled "new THINK City" car which was under development.
 An open version of the car was also pictured but the company said it had no plans to put it into production.

-In March 2007, a completely new website was posted, with many more images of the new car rendered into artist's impressions and various exterior/interior photographs.
-This site is presented in Norwegian and English.